BEST PLACES TO VISIT IN MONTENEGRO IN 1-10 DAYS

-Then you might feel overwhelmed – at least, I did when I planned my trip.
-I hope, this post will help you plan your trip.
-Whether you stay 3 days, 5 days or 10 days in Montenegro – I am happy to share my experiences and recommendations with you.
+Are you planning your Montenegro itinerary and wondering about the best places to visit in Montenegro?
+Then you might feel overwhelmed.
+At least, I felt overwhelmed when I planned my trip.
+Whether you stay one day, three days, five days, one week, or ten days in Montenegro – I am happy to share my experiences and recommendations.

 Don’t get me wrong – Montenegro is surely no hidden gem.
 Within the last few years, it has become very popular.
 People from all over the world flock to Montenegro – but compared to other European destinations, it is still not that well known.

+Montenegro (Black Mountain) is a small country in the Balkans bordering Croatia, Bosnia-Herzegovina, Serbia, Kosovo, and Albania.
 It became an independent state only in 2006.
 Before that, it was part of the Socialist Federal Republic of Yugoslavia.
 After the dissolution of Yugoslavia in 1992, Montenegro remained part of a smaller Federal Republic of Yugoslavia, along with Serbia.

 With a bit more than 620,000 inhabitants, Montenegro is a comparatively small country in Europe.